v2fly/v2fly-github-io/docs/en_US/config/protocols/vmess.md

 This section concerns the deprecated MD5 Authentication protocol.
 :::

-(Since v4.24) In order to further counter possible detection and blocking, each cached server-side VMess authentication header will include a one-time, write-only "tainted" flag, with the initial state being untainted.
+(Since v4.24) In order to further evade possible detection and blocking, each cached server-side VMess authentication header will include a one-time, write-only "tainted" flag, with the initial state being untainted.
 When the server detects a replay detection, or if the incoming connection fails due to other reasons, resulting in the verification data being incorrect, the request authentication data corresponding to the connection will be "tainted".

 "Tainted" authentication data cannot be used to establish a connection.
 When an attacker or client tries to use "tainted" authentication data to establish a connection, the server returns an error containing "`invalid user`" "`ErrTainted`" and closes the connection.

 If the server is not affected by an active replay attack, this mechanism has no effect on normal client connections.
 If the server is under a replay attack, the connection may become unstable.

-Malicious programs that possess the server UUID and other connection data may use this mechanism to launch a denial of service attack against the server.
+Malicious programs that possess a valid UUID and other connection data may use this mechanism to launch a denial of service attack against the server.
 Servers that are subject to such attacks can disable the server's security protection mechanism against such attacks by modifying the `atomic.CompareAndSwapUint32(pair.taintedFuse, 0, 1)` statement in the `func (v *TimedUserValidator) BurnTaintFuse(userHash []byte)` error function in the `proxy/vmess/validator.go` file to `atomic.CompareAndSwapUint32(pair.taintedFuse, 0, 0)`.
 Newer clients using the VMessAEAD authentication mechanism are not affected by the VMess MD5 Authentication Tainting Mechanism.

 ## VMess MD5 Authentication Deprecation Mechanism